UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Instructions.md

    $ check_ws_status
    # cd into robot_configs from anywhere
    $ cd_config

+   # auto-gen Table of Contents for a specific markdown file
+   $ md_toc README.md
+   # auto-gen Table of Contents for a specific directory containing all markdown files
+   $ md_toc_dir docs
    ```

 ## 1.1 Adlink MXE 211 (SUMMIT + Lidar PC)